rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 `chown -Rf apache.apache /var/www/sub-domains/com.yourdomain.nextcloud/html`

 For security reasons, we also want to move the "data" folder from inside to outside of the _DocumentRoot_.
-Do this with the following:
+Do this with the following command:

 `mv /var/www/sub-domains/com.yourdomain.nextcloud/html/data /var/www/sub-domains/com.yourdomain.nextcloud/`